Rijn-Schelde-Verolme: The first years

 Over 1970, the Rijn-Schelde part of RSV made a profit of 13.1 million guilders.
 The shipbuilding business had a solid demand for supertankers.
 However, when the supertanker Rudolph Paterson was launched for Chevron Shipping on 5 October 1971, the president of Chevron Shipping spoke some ominous words.
-He said that as long as prices did not go down, it would be the last Chevron ship built in the Netherlands, because Mitsubishi shipyard was much cheaper.
+He said that as long as prices did not go down, it would be the last Chevron ship built in the Netherlands because the Mitsubishi shipyard was much cheaper.
 On 30 October 1971, the stern section of the 225,000 ton Texaco Amsterdam was launched at NDSM.
 It would be followed by the bow section on 31 December 1971.

-Over 1971 the profit of RSV was 25.6 million, almost double that of Rijn-Schelde alone in 1970.
+Over 1971, the profit of RSV was 25.6 million, almost double that of Rijn-Schelde alone in 1970.
 Contrary to this positive news, the supply of orders diminished.
-Over 1972 the amount of orders received diminished from 4 billion to 3.3 billion guilders.
+Over 1972, the number of orders received diminished from 4 billion to 3.3 billion guilders.
 The amount of dock days diminished from 8,552 to 5,145.
 Wages paid increased from 596 to 695 million (16.6%), while the number of employees increased from 27,754 to 28,839, mainly due to an acquisition.
 Investments decreased from 63.3 to 57.7 million.
 Profit increased to 31 million.

 1973 seemed to become a turning point for the better.
-Up till 15 May 1973, orders to an amount of 1 billion guilders came in.
+Up till 15 May 1973, orders of 1 billion guilders came in.
 In the end, open orders rose from 3.4 to 3.65 billion, the number of employees diminished from 28,850 to 28,300, and profit rose to 42.4 million.
 The big problems during 1973 were in the division of the machine factories.

 First reorganization plans

-In 1972 there was a report that advised to close the shipyards P. Smit jr. in Rotterdam (1,300 employees), Verolme Alblasserdam (700 employees), and Verolme Heusden (700 employees).
+In 1972, there was a report that advised to close the shipyards P. Smit Jr. in Rotterdam (1,300 employees), Verolme Alblasserdam (700 employees), and Verolme Heusden (700 employees).
 These were thought to be too scattered and too far inland.
-During 1973 and early 1974 another reorganization plan was made, it centered on reforming the machine factories of Wilton-Fijenooord and RDM.
+During 1973 and early 1974, another reorganization plan was made; it centered on reforming the machine factories of Wilton-Fijenooord and RDM.